Updated: Sep 22

 Pros and Cons of Corn

 Often, corn gets contaminated by fungi that put off toxins called mycotoxins.
-If you eat a lot of corn with these toxins, you're at a higher risk for certain cancers, liver problems, lung issues, and slowing of your immune system.
+If you eat much corn with these toxins, you're at a higher risk for certain cancers, liver problems, lung issues, and slowing of your immune system.
 Taking too much corn can lead to weight gain.
 Diabetics or people on a diet should avoid consumption of too much corn.

-While corn may be a good option for people on gluten-free diets, it is important to be mindful of the potential health risks and to consume it in moderation.
-Its hard to avoid corn since so many foods add corn by-products to them. i.e.: corn starch, corn syrup, corn flour, corn oil, maltodextrin (artificial sweetener made from corn, rice, potato starch or wheat).
+While corn may be a good option for people on gluten-free diets, it is essential to be mindful of the potential health risks and to consume it in moderation.
+It's hard to avoid corn since so many foods add corn by-products. i.e., corn starch, corn syrup, corn flour, corn oil, maltodextrin (an artificial sweetener made from corn, rice, potato starch or wheat).

 Here are some other related articles you may enjoy learning from: